irao12/systems_shell/README.md

     Returns: array of strings with each index containing the separate commands taken from the input without the "<" so that the commands can be executed.

     Redirects output using "<".
-The function looks through char** arguments and if the commands are separated using "<", when the commands are executed it will use the one of the arguments as input for the other. num_of_args is used for creating the output.
+The function looks through char** arguments and if the commands are separated using "<", when the commands are executed it will use the one of the argumentsas input for the other. num_of_args is used for creating the output.

     ====================*/